asankov/the-practice-of-programming/chapter-2/2.9-hash-tables/README.md

 - resize the map (`realloc`)
 - recalculate the hash of all the elements in the array and insert them into the map That are a lot of iterations, but I am not sure if I can come up with a more elegant solution.

+#### Exercise 2.17
+Design a hash function for storing the coordinates of points in 2-dimensions.
+How easily does your function adapt to changes in the type of the coordinates, for example from integer to folating point or from Cartesian to polar coordinates, or to changes from 2 to higher dimensions?

+*Answer:* You can find the solution at [`coordinates.c`](coordinates.c).
+The hash function for coordinates takes into account four things:
+- the `x` part of the coordinates
+- the `y` part of the coordinates
+- the sum of `x` and `y`
+- the absolute difference of `x` and `y`
+These four are multiplied by four prime numbers and added together to compute the final hash.

+I decided that having the four factors is more collision-save than just the `x` and `y`, because this way if two combinations of `x` and `y` for which`(31 * x1) + (37 * y1) == (31 * x2) + (37 * y2)`
+yield the same value, taking into account the sum and the difference would prevent them from having the same hash.

+The current implementation does not care whether `x` or `y` are going to be `int`, `float`, `double` or something else.
+They can be anything that can be multiplied by `int`.

+As for Cartesian to polar - if the coordinates are numbers, the hash function will deal with them just fine.

+Finally, if we were to add a third point - `z`, then the `hash` function will have to be enhanced to take it into account as well.